Quantum Reverse Shannon Theorem: Statement of results

 The Wyner protocol for producing a classical correlated distribution~\cite{Wyner75} is a static analogue of the cbit-rbit tradeoff.
 Similarly, the entanglement of purification is a static version of the qubits-but-no-ebits version of the QRST.

-For feedback channels, \cite{Devetak05a} showed that the QRST can be combined with the so-called ``feedback father'' to obtain the resource equivalence \eq{feedback-father}.
-On the other hand, \cite{Devetak05a} also showed that running the QRST backwards yields state merging, a.k.a. fully-quantum Slepian-Wolf.
-(The latter has been generalized further to state redistribution~\cite{YD07,Oppenheim08}.)
+For feedback channels, \cite{devetak-triangle} showed that the QRST can be combined with the so-called ``feedback father'' to obtain the resource equivalence \eq{feedback-father}.
+On the other hand, \cite{devetak-triangle} also showed that running the QRST backwards on a fixed i.i.d. source yields state merging~\cite{HOW05}, a.k.a. fully-quantum Slepian-Wolf.
+This implies that merging can be used to provide an alternate construction of the QRST on a known i.i.d. source~\cite{ADHW06}.
+More recently, \cite{YD09} has introduced {\em state redistribution} which simultaneously generalizes state merging and splitting, by determining the optimal rate at which a system can be sent from one party to another when both parties hold ancilla systems that are in some way entangled with the system being sent.